 But what makes this plant truly remarkable is its flowers.
 The flowers of the Anthurium Forgetii are incredibly striking, with their heart-shaped spathes displaying deep green and velvety texture.

 They usually appear in shades of either light or dark green and have a glossy finish as if they were coated in wax.
-Additionally, its distinctive spadix is curled into a spiral shape and boasts an attractive reddish-brown color, making it particularly attention-grabbing.

 Care Tips: Given its unique appearance, Anthurium Forgetii can be quite demanding when it comes to care requirements.
 But do not worry; with proper care and some TLC, this beautiful plant can thrive in your home or office environment.

 To ensure that your forgetii grows healthily and retains its vibrant colors throughout the year, you should avoid exposing it to harsh direct sunlight for extended periods as this might damage its leaves’ surface cells.
-Instead, provide it with bright but indirect light by placing it near a window covered by blinds or curtains or using fluorescent grow lights.

 The right amount of humidity is another important factor for keeping your Anthurium Forgetii looking its best at all times.
 To increase humidity around your plant’s environment without succumbing to mold issues or root rot problems, consider using a humidifier or placing moisture trays filled with pebbles underneath your pot.